List of São Paulo Metro yards: Vila Sônia yard

 The Line 4 of the São Paulo Metro operates its fleet from the Vila Sônia yard since 2016, despite the 7-year delay on the Vila Sônia station's completion, originally proposed for 2014.

 The Vila Sônia yard also hosts Line 4's Command and Control centre, vital for GoA4 operations.

 Line 5 (Lilac)

 Capão Redondo yard

 The Capão Redondo yard has an area of 75,000m².
 Before the Guido Caloi yard's completion, it was the only rail yard operating in Line 5.

 Line 5's Command and Control centre is also located in this rail yard.

 Guido Caloi yard

-Opened in 2019, the Guido Caloi yard covers an area of 102,000m² and has 11km of railways.
+Opened in 2019, the Guido Caloi yard covers an area of 102,000m² and has 11 km of railways.
 It was originally intended to provide maintenance for Line 19's trains as well, but the idea was eventually scrapped following changes in planning around the Campo Belo station.